Kernel Truncated Regression Representation for Robust Subspace Clustering: Experimental Study

 The clustering quality of the compared methods on the images with randomly corruptions is shown in Fig.~\ref{fig:5.02}, from which we obtain that: \begin{itemize}

+\item The KTRR algorithm is robust to the random pixel corruptions on COIL20.
+It achieves the best results under the ratio of affected pixels equals $5 \%$ to $15 \%$.
+It obtains the Accuracy around $60 \%$ under the ratio of affected pixels equals $25 \%$ on the COIL20 database, which is a very challenging situation that we can see in Fig.~\ref{fig:5.1A}.
+However, the Accuracy of KTRR drops severely with the increase of the ratios of corrupted pixels, and lower than that of SSC under $20 \%$ and $25 \%$ of corrupted pixels on ExYaleB.
+The performance of SSC does not drops sharply, because SSC adopts a $\ell_1$-norm constraint to handle the salt $\&$ pepper corruptions.

-\item All the investigated methods perform not as well as the case with white Gaussian noise.
+\item All the investigated methods perform not as well as the case with white Gaussian noises.
 The result is consistent with a widely-accepted conclusion that non-additive corruptions are more challenging than additive ones in pattern recognition.
 The pixel values of the images are changed greater under the salt $\&$ pepper corruptions than that under the Gaussian noises.

-\item All of the test algorithms perform much better on COIL20 database than on ExYaleB database.
-The $Accuracy$ of all algorithms are lower than $40 \%$ on ExYaleB under $20 \%$ and $25 \%$ of corrupted pixels.
-From the Fig.~\ref{fig:5.1A}, we find that most pixel values of the images from COIL20 database are close to $0$ or $255$.
-This leads to some of the corruptions to be useless and weakens the impact to the final clustering results.
+\item All of the algorithms perform much better on the COIL20 database than on the ExYaleB database.
+The values of Accuracy of all algorithms are lower than $40 \%$ on the ExYaleB database under $20 \%$ and $25 \%$ of corrupted pixels.
+From Fig.~\ref{fig:5.1A}, we find that most pixel values of the images from the COIL20 database are close to $0$ or $255$.
+This leads to some of the corruptions to be useless and weakens the impact to the final clustering results. \end{itemize}

-\item The KTRR algorithm is robust to the random pixel corruptions.
-It achieves the best results under the ratio of affected pixels equals $5 \%$ to $15 \%$ on the test two databases.
-It obtains the $Accuracy$ around $60 \%$ under the ratio of affected pixels equals $25 \%$ on COIL20 database, which is a very challenging situation that we can see in Fig.~\ref{fig:5.1A}.
-However, the $Accuracy$ of KTRR drops severely with the increase of the ratios of corrupted pixels, and lower than that of SSC under $20 \%$ and $25 \%$ of corrupted pixels.
-The KTRR should be improved to handle the images with salt $\&$ pepper corruptions.